-Ask about their usual routines, who the children normally interact with, and other details.
+Ask about their usual routines, who the children normally interact with, and any other important details.

-By understanding how the kids spend their time, it can help you to get an understanding of how to best structure your babysitting time with them.
+Understanding how the children spend their time, will help you to better plan and structure your babysitting time with them.
 If you can match their usual routine, it will probably cause less upheaval than throwing them into a brand new schedule.

-It might give you an idea of a job that isn't quite for you as well.
+These questions can also help establish whether you are a good match with the family or not.
 If the child you'll be babysitting does three hours of loud piano practice every Saturday night when you'll be watching them and you don't think you can handle that, now is a good time to find out.
-Particularly if they're just learning and it won't exactly be music to your ears!
+Particularly if they're just learning as it won't exactly be music to your ears!

 You don't have to act like an exact clone of the parent you're babysitting for and follow their routine exactly.
-But keeping it pretty close will help build trust and a relationship with the child you're watching, especially in the beginning.
+But keeping it pretty close will help build trust and make the child feel more safe and secure, especially in the beginning.
 Of course, it's great to mix in a few fun activities that the child only gets to do with you as a babysitter as well!

 Nowadays we live in a multicultural society more than ever before.
 So it's important to be sensitive to a family's religion or culture while babysitting for them and be aware that some families may have different beliefs than your own.

 Families may have all kinds of different customs that they would prefer you to follow when you're in their home.